8 Best Renters Insurance Companies in Georgia of 2026

 The company covers expensive jewelry, fine art, collectibles, and more, and you can add higher limits of coverage to your personal belongings so they can be completely covered.

-Since a standard renters insurance policy usually comes with a personal property limit of $10,000, Travelers makes sure you are sufficiently covered so that you are not paying out-of-pocket.
+Since a standard renters insurance policy usually comes with a personal property limit of $10,000, Travelers ensures you are sufficiently covered so you are not paying out-of-pocket.

 For example, say your jewelry was stolen and was appraised at $15,000.
 Without this added coverage, which you have to pay extra for, you’d be paying $5,000.